 Board Membership and Member Terms

-The Board membership will be composed of representatives from organizations, both private and public, who employ electrical engineering graduates or are involved in electrical engineering education and research.
-Individuals selected from these organizations will include those who are recognized leaders in their organizations with experience in any combination of performance, evaluation, or supervision of electrical engineering personnel, and who have special interest in our programs.
+The Board membership will be composed of representatives from organizations, both private and public, who employ electrical and computer engineering graduates or are involved in electrical and computer engineering education and research.
+Individuals selected from these organizations will include those who are recognized leaders in their organizations with experience in any combination of performance, evaluation, or supervision of electrical and computer engineering personnel, and who have special interest in our programs.

 The board will consist of persons appointed by the President of the University.
 Once appointed, they will serve for five-year terms.
 Any board member may be appointed for subsequent terms by the President.
 The Board will select its own chairperson.
 The Department Chairperson will be an ex-officio member of the Board.